-Delays in receiving wage payments reduce poor rural households’ ability to manage economic uncertainty and meet their subsistence needs.
+Delays in receiving wage payments reduce households’ ability to manage economic uncertainty and meet their subsistence needs.
 This is a particularly dire concern for the 50 million impoverished rural households who rely on the payments from India’s federal workfare program, based on the Mahatma Gandhi National Rural Employment Guarantee Act, or MGNREGA.
-Despite recognition of this critical challenge at the highest levels of government and in the press, the delivery of wages into workers’ bank accounts is frequently delayed beyond the legally mandated 15 days.
+Despite recognition of this critical challenge at the highest levels of government and in the press, the delivery of wages into workers’ bank accounts have frequently been delayed beyond the legally mandated 15 days.

-Copyright 2020.
+Copyright 2022.
 All Rights Reserved

 Design & Dev by Wonderland Collective